vdhamer/Photo-Club-Hub/.github/README.md

 <details><summary>Details (click to expand)</summary>

-If you update to a newer build of the app, all app data stored in the device's internal data storage will remain available.
+</p>If you update to a newer build of the app, all app data stored in the device's internal data storage
+will remain available.
 If you choose to remove and reinstall the app, the database content will be lost.
 Fortunately, this has no real implications for the user as the data storage doesn't contain any relevant user data (so far).
 </details>